Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

 - The current `HPC` display convention is:
   - `x = Tx` (helioprojective longitude / west-east angular offset)
   - `y = Ty` (helioprojective latitude / south-north angular offset)
+- The current `HPC` visible bounds are derived from the actual image footprint in `Tx,Ty`, not forced to be symmetric around `0`.
+- Aspect-ratio padding is added around the footprint center so angular scale stays isotropic on screen.
 - In Java, `HPC` projection is expressed with the observer-distance-dependent formulas:
   - `Tx = atan2(x, D - z)`
   - `Ty = atan2(y, sqrt(x^2 + (D - z)^2))`
 - In GLSL, `solarHpc.frag` starts from the displayed `Tx,Ty` map coordinates, optionally intersects the observer ray with the unit solar sphere for on-disk differential rotation, and then reprojects through the source-image WCS.
 - `HPC` display coordinates are angular coordinates in degrees.
 They are not orthographic scene coordinates, and they are not guaranteed to match `Orthographic` at the same on-screen radius.
+- Because `HPC` is angular, its visible grid scale changes with observer distance:
+  - a closer observer sees the same solar structure under a larger angle
+  - a more distant observer sees it under a smaller angle
+  - this is expected behavior for the current `HPC` mode, not a rendering bug
 - Java picking now distinguishes between:
   - solar-point unprojection
   - display-surface unprojection